 Institute for Applied Psychometrics (IAP)

-IAP has particular research interests in: (a) the Cattell-Horn-Carroll (CHC) Theory of Cognitive Abilities, (b) narrowing the theory- practice gap in educational and psychological assessment, (c) the influence of non-cognitive (conative) student characteristics on school learning, (d) the development of educationally related assessment/measurement methods for “at risk” students and students with disabilities, and (e) the application of emerging neurotechnologies to learning and cognitive performance.
-The practical application of psychometrics to educational problems is a unique IAP focus.
+IAP has particular research interests in: (a) theories and measurement of human intelligence, personal competence and adaptive behavior, (b) the application of psychological and educational measurement principles and techniques to the development and interpretation of psychological and educational assessment instruments, (c) the Cattell-Horn-Carroll (CHC) Theory of Cognitive Abilities, (d) narrowing the theory-practice gap in educational and psychological assessment, (c) the influence of non-cognitive (conative) characteristics on learning and human performance, (d) psychological assessment practices in the identification and classification of individuals with intellectual and learning disabilities and other exceptionalities, (e) the application of emerging neurotechnologies to learning and cognitive performance, and (f) psychometric issues related to the identification of individuals with intellectual disabilities in Atkins MR/ID death penalty cases.
+The practical application of psychometrics to educational, psychological and legal problems is a unique IAP focus.